pycppdel/sqterminal/README.md

 # sqterminal
-A terminal based interaction to test squlite comnmands
+A terminal based interaction to test squlite commands